section-engineering-education/engineering-education/articles/the-overview-of-a-database-life-cycle/index.md

 ### The Need for a Database

 A database is a collection of data that is organized.
 Data from the database is accessed from computer systems electronically.
 The data represents real-world entities in the form of text, numbers, audio, and images.
 A database is created to solve a problem.
-Problems a database solve are:
+Problems a database solves are:

 - The size of data
 - Ease of updating data